mikhailshilkov/mikhailio-hugo/content/2020/10/temporal-open-source-workflows-as-code/index.md

 }
 ```

-I wrote this snippet in pseudocode, and it reflects how a developer might *think* about the workflow.
+I wrote this snippet in pseudocode, and it reflects how a developer might **think** about the workflow.
 The code relies on several building blocks:

 - Domain-specific actions: `onboardToFreeTrial`, `chargeMonthlyFee`, and others;
 - Time scheduling with `wait` and `forever`;
 - External events to handle user's action with `onCancellation` and `stopWorkflow` to stop any further processing.

-The snippet is concise and pretty easy to read.
+The snippet is concise and easy to read.
 However, it's seemingly impossible to convert it to real code as-is.
 Once invoked, this function may need to run for months or years.
 We can't run a function on the same server for years: it would constantly consume resources and crash on any reboot or hardware failure.

 ### Ad-hoc implementation